GiulioTedesco/Jacks-Tryhard-Macros/README.md

 # Jacks-Tryhard-Macros

-Welcome to my Macro AutoHotKey Project for GrandTheftAutoV by UnknownEngine & JackNoresSmith
+Welcome to our Macro AutoHotKey Project for GrandTheftAutoV by UnknownEngine & JackNoresSmith

 Requirements: